hortonworks/cloudbreak/README.md

 export CB_LOCAL_DEV=true
 ```

-Cloudbreak, Periscope and Datalake containers will be stopped and Uluwatu will connect to java processes running on your host.
+Cloudbreak, Periscope and Datalake containers won't be started and Uluwatu will connect to java processes running on your host.

 Then run these commands:
 ```